FairwindsOps/insights-docs/docs/technical-details/reports/kyverno.md

 - **Multi-Resource Support**: Supports all Kyverno policy types (ClusterPolicy, Policy, ValidatingAdmissionPolicy, etc.)
 - **Dry-Run Mode**: Preview changes before applying them
 - **Comprehensive Logging**: Detailed audit trail of all operations
+- **Admission Requests Visualization**: By installing Kyverno in your cluster, admission requests evaluated by Kyverno can be surfaced as Action Items within Insights, providing visibility into policy enforcement activity.
+For even greater visibility, including seeing specifically which requests were blocked by Kyverno policies, you can also install the [insights-event-watcher](technical-details/agent/insights-event-watcher).
+This enables detailed visualization of denied admission requests directly in the Insights UI.

 ### Enabling Policy Sync